tucarga/django-locationstree/README.rst

 Chile
 -----
-`chile.json`: Defines all regions and it corresponding comunes
+`chile.json`: Defines all regions and its corresponding comunes

 Levels
 ======